CodeAlloc/CaesarMan/README.md

 ```

 and afterward use the tool by typing ./CaesarMan.py .

-### Intelligent Mode
+### Brute Force & Intelligent Mode
-Intelligent mode uses the vowels inclusion in almost every word of english language to make decipher efficient.
-There are exceptions as well, which are regularly updated in exceptions.nhx file.

-## Contribute
-You can contribute either by sending pull requests with improved code, or also by sending pull requests with updated exceptions.nhx file (by adding more English Words which don't have a vowel).
+You can simply brute force to crack a Caesar Cipher using this tool.
+Intelligent mode brute forces by a technique we analyzed using a statistical model, to lessen the possible original text output, in order to make brute forcing a lot more efficient.
+Intelligent mode, however, is availabe only for Pure English Language.